 Sky Road Webb is a lineal descendant of the Tamal’ko people - the Tomales Bay Miwok of present-day West Marin.
 He is a traditional storyteller and songwriter.
 In addition to being a founding member and Fire Keeper of the Coast Miwok Tribal Council of Marin, Sky is president of both the Marin American Indian Alliance, and the Miwok Archeological Preserve of Marin.

-Liz Wilhelm is on the festival committee and co-owner/guide of Point Reyes Adventure Co. (website includes her full CSV).
+Liz Wilhelm is on the festival committee and co-owner/guide of Point Reyes Adventure Co. (website includes her full CV).
 With a solid foundation in adventure from her Eco-Tourism and Adventure Travel Degree, Liz has been an integral part of the guiding community in Point Reyes for over 15 years.
 She is a certified massage therapist and yoga instructor, and she embodies holistic wellness alongside her environmental advocacy and community engagement.
 When she's not leading expeditions or lending a hand to local causes, she can be found sharing her knowledge as a co-host on the West Marin Naturalist Hour on KWMR 90.5FM, immersing herself in the beauty of the local landscape or mingling with the community like the social butterfly she is.

 Step Wilson is a freelance biologist working with several non-profit organizations and the former Hawkwatch Program Manager at the Golden Gate Raptor Observatory (GGRO).
 For the past 20 years, he has monitored raptors at breeding, migration, and wintering sites throughout the Great Lakes and Rocky Mountain Flyway.
 He has studied raptors through counting and banding efforts in Italy, Israel, Mexico, and Canada.
 Step’s main interest is identifying the raptor use of landscapes through observation, banding, and telemetry to focus conservation efforts on important use areas.